 The Dooyewaard Foundation hopes to contribute to the Dutch art climate by creating a stimulating environment in Blaricum through prizes, stipends and temporary residencies in its six artists’ studios.
 In this way the foundation hopes to retain and extend one of Blaricum’s characteristics as a village of artists.
 This was the specific wish of its founders brothers painters Jacob (1876-1969) and Willem Dooijewaard (1892-1980).
 The foundation was set up in 1981, a year after Willem’s death, according to their explicit wishes and instructions.
 When Jacoba, Willem’s widow, died in 1995 the release of the brothers’ estate provided the initial capital for the foundation.

-Independently and also in cooperation with other foundations the Dooyewaard foundation has acquired six artists’ studios, created a new artists’ colony, awarded residencies to mid-career artists and, for over 25 years, has awarded the Dooyewaard Stipendium to stimulate post academic talent.
+Independently – and also in cooperation with other foundations – the Dooyewaard foundation has acquired six artists’ studios, created a new artists’ colony, awarded residencies to mid-career artists and has awarded the Dooyewaard Stipendium to stimulate post academic talent since 1998.
 Some of the artists’ studios have noteworthy cultural and architectural histories and were used earlier by such artists as Piet Mondrian, Ferdinand Hart Nibbrig and Anna Sluijter.
 The foundation hopes to stimulate contemporary artists to reach the renowned level of their predecessors.

 DOOYEWAARD BROTHERS IN BLARICUM